bushe/ConvertTo-Module/README.md

 TODO:

 Done.
-Modify http://thesurlyadmin.com/2015/01/20/building-modules/ for these purposes
+Modify http://thesurlyadmin.com/2015/01/20/building-modules/ for these purposes<br/>
-2. Comment-based help support, pull function help out and put into module help.
+2. Comment-based help support, pull function help out and put into module help.  <br/>
    a.
-Think will just pull .DESCRIPTION section
+Think will just pull .DESCRIPTION section<br/>
    b.
-International help (not just en-us)
+International help (not just en-us)<br/>
-3. Pester support?
+3. Pester support?   <br/>
    a.
-Is Tests right place for this?
+Is Tests right place for this?<br/>
    b.
 If Pester is install, and Pester tests exists in Tests folder contains tests, Invoke-Pester?
-Keep it separate (probably)
+Keep it separate (probably)<br/>
-4. Figure out Readme.md crappy formatting
+Ugh.
+Figure out Readme.md crappy formatting<br/>